uwegeercken/hop-uit/README.md

 * a folder "lib" with all dependent libraries , also the hop-uit library file: hop-uit-<version>.jar
 * a log4j2.properties file
-* a shell script to run the tool.
+* a shell script to run the tool on Linux.
+* a bat file to run the tool in Windows.

 Usage: